The Fan (1996 film): Plot

 Gil Renard is a troubled baseball fan whose favorite team, the San Francisco Giants, have just signed a $40 million contract with his favorite player, Bobby Rayburn.
-His ex-wife Ellen obtains a restraining order to keep him away from herself and their son after Gil left his son to attend a sales meeting, but finds his client is at a baseball game.
-Gil is fired from his job as a knife salesman when he threatens a prospective customer.
+His ex-wife Ellen obtains a restraining order to keep him away from herself and their son after Gil leaves his son to attend a sales meeting, but finds that his client is at a baseball game.
+Gil is fired from his job as a knife salesman when he insults a prospective customer.

 Gil begins obsessing over Rayburn.
-When Rayburn suffers a chest injury that causes fans to be upset by his underperformance, Gil antagonizes fans that jeer him.
-Rayburn has also been in an open conflict with teammate Juan Primo due to both men using jersey number 11, and neither wanting to give it up, due to their long histories and connections to the number.
-Rayburn was instead given number 33, and harshly protested it.
-This culminates in a fight in the restroom of a bar.
+When Rayburn suffers a chest injury that causes fans to be upset by his underperformance, Gil antagonizes fans who jeer him.
+Rayburn has also been in an open conflict with teammate Juan Primo due to both men wanting to keep jersey number 11, culminating in a physical fight.
 Gil, thinking that Primo is to blame for Rayburn's performance, confronts him in a hotel sauna in an attempt to persuade him to let Rayburn have the number.
-Primo reveals his shoulder, branded with the number 11, and says that it is his number.
-This eventually leads to a struggle, and Gil stabs Primo to death.
-Although Rayburn is suspected of the murder, his performance improves, and Gil believes that what he did benefited Rayburn and the team.
+Primo reveals his shoulder, branded with the number 11, and refuses.
+This leads to a struggle in which Gil fatally stabs Primo.
 After feeling guilty about Primo's death, Rayburn starts playing well again.
+Gil believes that what he did benefited Rayburn and the team.

-Thinking that Rayburn does not acknowledge his fans, Gil goes to Rayburn's beach house and saves his son Sean from drowning.
+Thinking that Rayburn does not acknowledge his fans, Gil goes to his beach house and saves his son Sean from drowning.
 Gil persuades Rayburn to play a friendly game of catch on the beach.
-Rayburn says he stopped caring about the game after Primo's death, because he felt there were more important things in life.
-He mistakenly tells Gil that he has lost respect for the fans, remarking on their fickle nature — when he's hitting, they love him, but when he's not, they hate him.
+Rayburn states that he stopped caring about the game after Primo's death because he felt that there were more important things in life.
+He also tells Gil that he has lost respect for the fans, remarking on their fickle nature—when he is hitting, they love him, but when he is not, they hate him.
 An angered Gil almost hits Rayburn with a fastball and launches into a diatribe.
-Rayburn is disturbed, especially when Gil takes off his jacket to reveal Rayburn's uniform underneath and wonders if Rayburn is happy that Primo's not around.
+Rayburn is disturbed, especially when Gil takes off his jacket to reveal Rayburn's uniform underneath and asks if he is happy that Primo's no longer around.